-While you have a small library of preloaded review templates available with your subscription to PERFORM, you can also create your own customized templates from scratch.
+While you have a small library of preloaded review templates available with your subscription to Performance Management, you can also create your own customized templates from scratch.
 Here's how.

 First, click on the blue Create New Template button on the top right side of the Templates Page.